SpencerOfwiti/Python/README.md

 # git-github
-This is for tutorial purpose
+This is a holding place for my numerous python projects